Task Lighting Buyer's Guide Page 3

 Gone are the days of a single standard, like choosing between a 60 or 100-watt bulb and being done with it.
 Lighting for visual tasks is typically best served by the use of cool light rather than warm light.
 Cool light provides more contrast which allows you to see differences clearer in the subject of your tasks.
 This rules out the use of incandescent bulbs since they generally produce a warm light, which is preferred for living spaces.
 Most task lamps today use fluorescent bulbs since they cast a more cool tone.
 LEDs are gaining popularity in task lighting applications, and similar to fluorescent cast a cooler tone which provides higher contrast.

 With all of the different types of task lamps available, LED, Halogen, Incandescent, CFL (Full Spectrum), it may seem confusing to select the lamp that provides the best lighting for your needs.
 Keep reading to compare the differences between different task lamp bulb variations.

 Pros & Cons of LED Light

-LED stands for light emitting diode, which are semi-conductors that produce light when charged.
+LED stands for light emitting diode, which are semiconductors that produce light when charged.
 LED bulbs have an average lifespan of over 50,000 hours, compared to a little over 1,000 for conventional incandescent bulbs.
-As an LED ages, the amount of light it gives off dissipates over time.
+As a LED ages, the amount of light it gives off dissipates over time.

 Pros & Cons of CFL Light